 I may or may not have purchased a huge bag of mandarin oranges at Costco under the assumption that they were clementines in a bag instead of a box.
 Okay, so I didn’t really read the label, but it was the weekend and I was just trying to make it back out of the store in one piece!
 Costco in Hawaii is crazy, even more so than on the Mainland, because it’s so much more affordable than other places to shop.
 Sure, the container yogurt costs more, but it’s 4x larger, too!
 I’ve done the math, and Costco is actually less expensive for some items than the Commissary.
+One of the things we like to stock up on is kale, both for smoothies and creations like this kale cranberry salad with mandarin orange vinaigrette!

 Some kale is pretty tough, but other kale is hearty without being overwhelming.
 You’ll just have to test yours to find out which type it is!
 Either way, you’ll want to take out the stems.
 Do to this, simply fold each leave in half “hot dog style” and cut out the tough stem.